ropensci/hydroscoper/README.md

 to:

 1. Transform the available tables and data sets into tidy dataframes.
-2. Transliterate the Greek Unicode names to Latin
+2. Transliterate the Greek Unicode names to Latin.
 3. Translate various Greek terms to English.

 ## Data sources in hydroscoper are: